New Teacher Tips for Parent-Teacher Conferences

 Welcome aboard, ladies and gentlemen.
 This is your captain speaking.

-We expect most of today’s parent-teacher conferences to be a smooth and pleasant ride.
-But there’s always a chance that you’ll encounter moderate to severely upset parents, so we recommend you keep your seat belts fastened at all times.
+We expect a smooth and pleasant ride today for most of your parent-teacher conferences.
+But in the unlikely event that you encounter moderately to severely upset parents, we do recommend you keep your seat belt fastened at all times.

 With long days, a revolving door of brief but intense meetings, and the potential for difficult conversations, it’s no wonder many teachers don’t look forward to parent-teacher conferences.